Kashif0540/multiplatform-rag-post-generator/README.md

 - Expandable "Sources used" section per post, showing exactly which retrieved chunks (and their source) informed that post
 - Sidebar controls for chunk size, chunk overlap, and number of chunks retrieved (top-k)
 - Graceful error handling for missing API keys, failed URL fetches, and Groq API errors — no crashes, no fabricated output
+- A custom "Slate & Sage" visual theme (calm cool-neutral background, muted teal accent, Space Grotesk / IBM Plex type) with retrieval relevance shown as a small filled bar next to each source, instead of a bare decimal score

 ## Folder structure